airayzing/Help-Docs-v2/tropitech-resource-center/how-tropitech-works/bot-management/3rd-party-apps-integrations/close-crm-integration-with-tropitech.md

 ### Steps to Enable the Integration

-Follow these steps to enable the integration between Close CRM and m1Bot:
+Follow these steps to enable the integration between Close CRM and tropitech:

 1. **Get the Required 3rd Party Data**:
    * Obtain the necessary API token from your Close CRM account.
 Refer to [this guide](https://pipedrive.readme.io/docs/how-to-find-the-api-token) for assistance.